avc0021/avc0021/README.md

 ## 👋 Hi, I’m Adam!
-- Currently working as a Web Developer at 🏫The University of the Incarnate Word
+- Currently working as a Web Developer at 🏫The University of the Incarnate Word.
-- I'm interested in 🖥️web development and 🎷all things saxophone
+- Interested in 🖥️web/📱mobile development and 🎷all things saxophone.
 - 🛫 SAT => DAL => MIA => SAT 🛬
 - 📫 I can be reached at avc0021@gmail.com
 - 💼 [Portfolio](https://avc0021.github.io/Portfolio-3.0/#about)